LMWNWeb/Bonfire/README.md

 Make sure the .htaccess file is placed in the root directory of your website or else the script will not work.

 ## Technical Requirements
-- A web server such as Apache, Nginx, Litespeed, etc.
+- A web server such as Apache, Nginx, Litespeed, etc. that supports RewriteDocument in .htaccess
 - PHP 4.x, 5.x, 7.x or 8.x (We recommend using the latest version of PHP for it's security and bugfix updates).

 ## Supported HTTP Error Codes